bearni95/WyvernDB/README.md

 ######Creating tables
 Tables require the column object to be added as a second parameter.
-The "unique" field guarantees that the value for that column is unique accross the table
+The "unique" field guarantees that the value of the column is unique accross the table.

 ```javascript
 var columns = [